-To start the system from command-line (for example on a server) use instead this command:
+To start the system from command-line (for example on a server) use this command instead:

 docker run -d -p 80:80 klokantech/osmnames-sphinxsearch

-In both cases - you can easily replace sample data with your own file
+In both cases - you can easily replace the sample data with your own file

 data.tsv, which has to be located in the container internal path